 All plants cultivated as food require for their healthy sustenance the alkalies and alkaline earths, each in a certain proportion; and in addition to these, the ceralia do not succeed in a soil destitute of silica in a soluble condition.
 The combinations of this substance found as natural productions, namely, the silicates, differ greatly in the degree of facility with which they undergo decomposition, in consequence of the unequal resistance opposed by their integral parts to the dissolving power of the atmospheric agencies.
-Thus the granite of Corsica degenerates into a powder in a time which scarcely suffices to deprive the polished granite of Heidelberg of its lustre.
+Thus the granite of Corsica degenerates into a powder in a time which searcely suffices to deprive the polished granite of Heidelberg of its lustre.

 Some soils abound in silicates so readily decomposable, that in every one or two years, as much silicate of potash becomes soluble and fitted for assimilation as is required by the leaves and straw of a crop of wheat.
-In Hungary, extensive districts are not uncommon where wheat and tobacco have been grown alternately upon the same soil for centuries, the land never receiving back any of those mineral elements which were withdrawn in the grain and straw.
-On the other hand, there are fields in which the necessary amount of soluble silicate of potash for a single crop of wheat is not separated from the insoluble masses in the soil in less than two, three, or even more years.
+In Hungary, extensive districts are not uncommon where wheat and tobacco have been grown alternately upon the same soil for conturies, the land never receiving back any of the mineral elements which were withdrawn in the grain and straw.
+On the other hand, there are first in which the necessary amount of soluble silic of potash for a single crop of wheat is not separate from the insoluble masses in the soil in less than two, three, or even more years.

-The term fallow, in agriculture, designates that period in which the soil, left to the influence of the atmosphere, becomes enriched with those soluble mineral constituents.
-Fallow, however, does not generally imply an entire cessation of cultivation, but only an interval in the growth of the ceralia.
-That store of silicates and alkalies which is the principal condition of their success is obtained, if potatos or turnips are grown upon the same fields in the intermediate periods, since these crops do not abstract a particle of silica, and therefore leave the field equally fertile for the following crop of wheat.
+The term fullow, in agriculture, designates if a period in which the soil, left to the influence of atmosphere, becomes enriched with those solution mineral constituents.
+Fallow, however, does to generally imply an entire cessation of cultivation, but only an interval in the growth of the certain That store of silicates and alkalies which is principal condition of their success is obtained potatos or turnips are grown upon the same from the intermediate periods, since these crops do not abstract a particle of silica, and therefore leave the field equally fertile for the following crop of when plants.

-The preceding remarks will render it obvious to you, that the mechanical working of the soil is the simplest and cheapest method of rendering the elements of nutrition contained in it accessible to plants.
+The preceding remarks will render it obvious in you, that the mechanical working of the soil is the simplest and cheapest method of rendering the obtained in it accessible to

-But it may be asked, are there not other means of decomposing the soil besides its mechanical subdivision? are there not substances, which by their chemical operation shall equally well or better render its constituents suitable for entering into vegetable organisms?
-Yes; we certainly possess such substances, and one of them, namely, quick-lime, has been employed for the last century past in Enland for this purpose, and it would be difficult to find a substance better adapted to this service, as it is simple, and in almost all localities cheap and easily accessible.
+But it may be asked, are there not other means of decomposing the soil besides its mechanical and division? are there not substances, which by ile the chemical operation shall equally well or better retained are its constituents suitable for entering into vertable organisms?
+Yes; we certainly possess and substances, and one of them, namely, quick-lines has been employed for the last century past in hadland for this purpose, and it would be difficult to find a substance better adapted to this service, as it is simple, and in almost all localities cheap and easily accessible.